Need help with your Discussion

 Campbell, M., & Brown, B. A. (2015).
 Toxic Leader Transition Mini Case Study: Yahoo!
 Inc. 2009-2012.

 Craig, S. B., & Kaiser, R. B. (2012).
 Destructive leadership.
-The Oxford handbook of leadership, 439-454.
+The Oxford Handbook of Administration, 439-454.

 Mansell, M., Lane, T., Thomas-Johnson, G. A. R. W. A. Y., & Lorenzo, d.
 (2017).
-Toxic leadership: a systemic approach to shift from reactive to proactive solutions. air command and staff college Maxwell Air Force Base United States.
+Toxic leadership: a systemic approach to shift from reactive to proactive solutions.
+Air command and staff college Maxwell Air Force Base United States.

 Owens, B. P., Wallace, A. S., & Waldman, D. A. (2015).
 Leader narcissism and follower outcomes: The counterbalancing effect of leader humility.
 Journal of Applied Psychology100(4), 1203.

 Reed, G. E., & Olsen, R. A. (2010).
-Toxic leadership: Part deux.
+Toxic leadership: Part Deux.
 Army Combined Arms Center Fort Leavenworth KS Military Review.

 Webster, V., Brough, P., & Daly, K. (2016).
-Fight, flight or freeze Common responses for follower coping with toxic leadership.
+Fight, flight, or freeze Common responses for followers coping with toxic leadership.
 Stress and Health32(4), 346-354.

 ORDER A PLAGIARISM-FREE PAPER HERE